Goh-DYA/R-A-L-Ph-HealthHack/README.md

-# RALPh (Retrieval Augmented LLM Pharmacist) - Your Personalised Pocket Pharmacist
+# 💊 RALPh (Retrieval Augmented LLM Pharmacist) 🤖👨‍⚕️

+**Welcome to RALPh! - Your Personalised Pocket Pharmacist**

 RALPh (Responsive AI Learning Pharmacist) is a conversational AI assistant designed to provide medication information and counselling services.
-This application uses large language models and a vector database to provide accurate medication information to users.
+This application uses large language models and a vector database to provide accurate & personalised medication information to users.

 ## Features